Read time: 5 minutes

 If the public folders are successfully migrated, the status will display all the public folders.
 This is the process to migrate public folders from Exchange 2010 to Exchange 2016.

 However, it is not feasible for every user to follow the above process, as it’s very complicated.
 It will also be tough to migrate exchange server 2013 to 2016.
 So, they need an automated solution to migrate the public folders.
-Although there are various Exchange Migrator tools that can be used to migrate the mailboxes, Kernel Migrator for Exchange is exceptional.
+Although there are various Exchange Migration tools that can be used to migrate the mailboxes, Kernel Migration for Exchange is exceptional.
 It is integrated with intelligent algorithms that enable you to perform quick migration.
 With this tool, you can accomplish various types of Exchange Migrations in different environments.

 It even allows you to perform pre-migration analysis and post-migration tasks while providing end reports.
 The tool supports almost every Exchange Server, including 2019, 2016, 2013, 2010, 2007, and 2003.
 With this solution, you can easily migrate all the public folders.
 It also migrates from Exchange Server to Office 365, so if you manual Office 365 migration failed as the recipient is not a mailbox, then you can use the software and map the mailboxes correctly before starting the migration.